Ryan Van Dyke

-Ryan Van Dyke (born February 13, 1980) is a former American football quarterback who played two seasons in the Arena Football League (AFL) with the Los Angeles Avengers and Grand Rapids Rampage.
-He played college football at Michigan State University and attended Marshall High School in Marshall, Michigan.
+Ryan Van Dyke (born February 13, 1980) is an American former professional football quarterback who played two seasons in the Arena Football League (AFL) with the Los Angeles Avengers and Grand Rapids Rampage.
+He played college football at Michigan State University.
 He was also a member of the Seattle Seahawks, New York Giants and Cologne Centurions.

-Early years
+Early life

-Van Dyke played high school football for the Marshall High School Redskins (since renamed to Redhawks).
+Van Dyke played high school football at Marshall High School in Marshall, Michigan.
 He earned first-team all-state honors, completed 118 of 182 pass attempts for 1,996 yards and 25 touchdowns as a senior.
-He helped the then-Redskins to a 12-1 record in 1997 and a second-place finish in the state playoffs, after winning the state championship his junior season.
+He helped the then-Redskins to a 12-1 record in 1997 and a second-place finish in the state playoffs.
 Van Dyke added 300 yards rushing and scored seven touchdowns in 1997.

 College career

 Van Dyke played for the Michigan State Spartans from 1998 to 2001.
 He recorded fourteen touchdowns on 2,111 passing yards for the Spartans.